BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 You hypothesize that the true mean frequency of RS12 is <= 50%.
 Your null hypothesis is that the mean RS12 frequency is > 50%.
 You are going to test this using the Bayes Box framework for hypothesis testing.
 You are testing if the mean of the distribution of frequencies is <= 50%.

 We will only be estimating the mean.
-Therefore, you can assume the true standard deviation is 30.
+Therefore, you can assume the **true standard deviation is 30**.

 You are going to use a non-informative prior.
 This means that your alternative and null hypotheses each have a total of 0.50 (or 50%) probability.